- 1 Top 6 Best Sliding Miter Saw

 How We Decided

 Sliding miter saws can be an essential power tool if you need to regularly make precise, angled cuts.
-To help narrow down the field, we looked at the following core features — motor and RPMs, positive stops and bevel angles, additional accessories, and safety features.
+To help narrow down the field, we looked at the best miter saws the market had to offer and focused on the following core features — motor and RPMs, positive stops and bevel angles, additional accessories, and safety features.

 You’ll note further down in our considerations section that we mention a motor should ideally be at least 15 amps.
 All of the models on our list offer 15-amp motors.
 But you’ll note that the RPMs vary with the smallest being 3,800 RPMs (Honorable Mention) and the largest being 5,000 RPMs (Best Budget).
 However, the bulk of the models range between 4,000 to 4,500 RPMs.